 Towards the end of 2017 MVDC launched a Greenfield Call for Sites that invited anyone who owned or had an interest in a site to submit details to MVDC if they wanted the site to be considered for future development.
 The call for sites closed on 5th February 2018

-Buckland residents who attended the most recent Annual Parish Meeting (March 2018) heard Parish Council Chairman Nigel Husband deliver a talk designed to help everyone gain an appreciation of the work being undertaken by MVDC as it prepares its new Local Plan.
+Buckland residents who attended the March 2018 Annual Parish Meeting heard Parish Council Chairman Nigel Husband deliver a talk designed to help everyone gain an appreciation of the work being undertaken by MVDC as it prepared its new Local Plan.
 Cllr Husband focused on the fact that whilst MVDC had established a target need of 5900 new homes by 2033, it had only been able to identify the potential to deliver 2900, leaving a shortfall of 3000 that MVDC had concluded can only be delivered if land is released from the Green Belt.
-The minutes of the 2018 Annual Parish Meeting, that include a precis of the talk, can be downloaded by clicking here.
+To learn more download the minutes of the 2018 Annual Parish Meeting, that include a precis of the talk.

 The MVDC Planning Policy team has taken care to emphasise that at this stage the proposals remain subject to change and are being presented for review; in advance of a more formal public consultation that will take place “in due course” – possibly early next year.
 Within an explanatory note set out on the Future Mole valley website is the following paragraph: “In some cases a village may exhibit varying characteristics that mean that within the village boundary some parts are inset and other parts continue to be washed over by the Green Belt or countryside designation”.
 This applies to Buckland i.e. the proposals do not currently suggest any part of Buckland should be inset from the Green Belt.